swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

-Extending diagnostic metadata to include information that allows for recognizing these diagnostics and distinguishing semantics-preserving fix-its from alternative source changes would open up numerous opportunities for higher-level tools — ranging from the Swift package manager to IDEs — to implement powerful solutions for organizing, automating, and tuning code migration processes.
+Extending diagnostic metadata to include information that allows for recognizing these diagnostics and distinguishing semantics-preserving fix-its from alternative source changes will open up numerous opportunities for higher-level tools — ranging from the Swift package manager to IDEs — to implement powerful solutions for organizing, automating, and tuning feature adoption processes.

-It's not always feasible for an upcoming feature to have a mechanical migration path.
-For example, the following upcoming features require manual
+It is not always feasible or in line with language design principles for an upcoming feature to have a mechanical migration path.
-migration:
+For example, the following upcoming features require manual migration to preserve semantics:

 * [`DynamicActorIsolation`][SE-0423]
 * [`GlobalActorIsolatedTypesUsability`][SE-0434]